alanbalugu/surgical-video-analysis/README.md

 3. For AWS Rekognition training/testing:

 	a.
 Create a new project in AWS Rekognition.
+It will also create a S3 bucket for you automatically.

 	b.
 Upload all .jpeg or .jpg (file extension doesn't matter here) to the aws s3 bucket created by the project (has a long name)